 But they are much more willing to give their email if you should them a snippet of an infographic.
 They are also more likely to share it.
 After all, you made receiving it transactional.
 They want to get more out of it then a peek.
 If you add in it being valuable content and obviously on a topic they are invested in, you can a great way to get the infographic out and build your email list.

 Creating The Infographic

-Now that we have covered the link building portion, let’s do a quick rundown of how to best make an infographic:
+Now that we have covered the backlink building portion, let’s do a quick rundown of how to best make an infographic:

 Ask yourself: "Would a ten year old understand this?"
 Unless it is a highly technical niche, keep is as simple as you can.

 - Do you have some tips for generating links with infographics in 2020?